NC-Book/NCB/lecturers/activities/act1.md

 Ask your students the following:

-## Question: What are the most important events that have happened since the year 2000?
+## Question 1: What are the most important events that have happened since the year 2000?
 What were humanities greatest problems and successes over this timespan?

 If they are initially shy, a good way to nudge them is to ask about the past 5 years first then expand the time horizon.
 Collect the answers on a blackboard or similar.
 Of course there are only right answers to this question, but you will likely end up with a list like this: